pdiazs/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-We will now follow the next sequence
+We will now follow the next sequence:

 1st step aggregate results of steps per date in a new dataframe called agresteps